Nanao, Japan: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A and B. Check that you pick the necessary kind.
-A lot of adapters for sale now are simply plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Check that you get the correct kind.
+Most adapters on sale are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most places.

-If you go to the Notojima Glass Art Museum, wear museum-appropriate clothing and take:
+If you visit the Notojima Glass Art Museum, wear museum-appropriate clothing and take:

 Small portable cooler